pat-earl/faculty-page/src/blog/20200417-covid19-quarantine.md

 This is of course expected.
 What is interesting, however, is when the total quarantine length is roughly below 40 days, the fatalities after 18 months decreases steeply with the quarantine length.
 After the 40 day mark it decreases much slower.
+The reason for this is that in this scenario quarantines shorter than about 40 days can't completely stop the hospital capacity from being exceeded.
+Thus each additional day of quarantine reduces the amount of time the hospital capacity is exceed, having a larger impact on the final number of fatalities.

 {#
 If we impose/lift quarantines below 30% hospital occupancy in the above scenario, we would need to increase our time horizon as the epidemic would not have run its course in 18 months.